casanet/casanet-server/README.md

 1. Install Node.js
 1. Go to path of the project in CMD and press `npm install --save`
 1. Go to `DB\devices.json` file and change the values to the correct data and save the structure (note that id should be unique)
-1. Run the server by pressing `node app.js` or clicking the ActiveServer.bat file
+1. Run the server by pressing `node app.js` or clicking on `RunServer.bat` file

-### Current modules dependents:
-1. Install .Net

-If there are errors in the cmd window, note that you have set all the variables that the external libraries I have used have been properly arranged (the links to these projects are attached at the end of the page)

 ## Using (HTTP API)
 After the server runing we can access to all devices in devices.json file simply,